Como Fourth Grade

 The biggest transition for fourth grade is that you are entering into your intermediate education.
 There will be a need for students and parents to be actively involved in monitoring learning and participation.
-We are going to participate in the Leader In Me program, which teaches organizational leadership skills.
 All of these skills will set your fourth grader up for a successful academic career in fourth grade and beyond.
 Some of the biggest study skill changes for fourth graders is reading daily from a variety of genres, writing about their reading and learning to take notes in class.
 This may sound like a challenge, but we will learn this step by step and help each one of the students through the process.
 Parents can help by checking planners nightly with their child.

 We look forward to meeting, teaching, and learning with you!

 - Students are provided with a homework planner at the beginning of the year.

 - Students are expected to read 30 minutes or more daily, at their independent reading level and write a summary.

 - Homework will also consist of a math assignment Monday through Thursday.

 - Students who complete weekly assigned work may participate in Friday enrichment activities.

 Parent / Teacher Communication